platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference/composable-image.md

 ---
-title: "Composable image"
+title: "Composable image (BETA)"
-weight: 5
+weight: 3
 description: See all of the options for composable image to built and deployed your application on {{% vendor/name %}}.
 ---

+{{% note title="BETA feature" theme="warning" %}}
+Use with caution, this is a BETA feature, some part of this documentation could change along the way.
+{{% /note %}}

 {{% description %}}